pwichmann/SVG_on_nodeJS/README.md

 #### Cascading of styles (problem when no fill is defined for the imported *.svg)

-It turns out that your SVG data doesn't define a fill but expects the default fill to cascade through.
+"It turns out that your SVG data doesn't define a fill but expects the default fill to cascade through.
 Unfortunately this doesn't seem to work on Node.js.
 I believe it's because styles don't cascade for SVG elements in JSDOM yet.
-I'd recommend _explicitly_ setting styles in your SVG data for now.
+I'd recommend _explicitly_ setting styles in your SVG data for now."

 #### Paper.js does not feature 'futures' yet to manage synchronous workflow

+* (I still have to fully understand this...)

 ### Current related issues